-David Aragona posts his picks & plays each live race day.
+David Aragona posts his picks & plays each race day of the 2026 Belmont Stakes Racing Festival, June 3–7 at Saratoga Race Course.

 David Aragona is a Daily Racing Form handicapper and morning line oddsmaker for NYRA races.